-I don’t want to point out the obvious for you here (i.e. should you bring your camera?) but I do want to share a few things that most travelers to China tend to overlook.
+I don’t want to point out the obvious for you here (i.e. should you bring a good travel camera?) but I do want to share a few things that most travelers to China tend to overlook.

-As you’re packing your bag or suitcase for the journey, carefully read through my suggestions below and plan accordingly.
+As you’re thinking through what to pack for China, carefully read through my suggestions below and plan accordingly.
 Based on the 10 years I’ve been traveling and living in China, I think you’ll be glad you did.

-Hard-to-Find Essentials in China
+Hard-to-Find Essentials | What to Pack for China

 - Deodorant: I know quite a few travelers who just buy toiletries as they go but deodorant is one item that I specifically advise travelers to buy ahead of time.
 It’s not commonly used here in China (a fact which you’ll quickly discover if you travel on a crowded city bus!) and therefore the choices – if there are any – are quite scarce.

-- Quick-Dry Clothes: washing machines are everywhere here in China…driers are not.
+- Quick-Dry Clothes: Washing machines are everywhere here in China…driers are not.
 One of the best decisions I made was to start buying quick-dry briefs and quick-dry shirts.
 If you’re traveling around China during the summer, expect to be washing your clothes once a day or once every other day.

-- Plug Converter: while everybody warns you that China runs on 220v instead of 110v, that’s really not a big deal.
+- Plug Converter: While everybody warns you that China runs on 220v instead of 110v, that’s really not a big deal.
 Most of our cellphones and computers can be plugged into 220v outlets (check the plug…it will usually say “110v-220v”).
 The problem arises when you want to plug in your two-prong or three-prong plug into a Chinese outlet.
 For that, you’ll need to make sure you have a light and cheap plug converter for China.

-- Hand Sanitizer: while this isn’t a must, I have found it incredibly useful.
+- Hand Sanitizer: While this isn’t a must, I have found it incredibly useful.
 Even something as simple as a sink with soap can be hard to come by, so a small travel bottle of your favorite sanitizer will put your mind at ease.

 Often-Overlooked China Packing Tips